naawish/FactPuzzle/README.md

 Profile Light	Profile Dark
 <img src="screenshots/Profile_screen.jpg" width="300" alt="Profile" />	<img src="screenshots/Profile_darkmode.jpg" width="300" alt="Profile Dark" />
 Leaderboard & Stats

 Tracks individual game wins and global user rankings.
 Leaderboard Light	Leaderboard Dark
 <img src="screenshots/Leaderboard.jpg" width="300" alt="Leaderboard" />	<img src="screenshots/Leaderboard_darkmode.jpg" width="300" alt="Leaderboard Dark" />

 Settings & Sharing
 Manage account details and share achievements.
 Settings Menu	Social Share Card
 <img src="screenshots/settings.jpg" width="300" alt="Settings" />	<img src="screenshots/fact%20share.PNG" width="300" alt="Fact Share" />

-Testing & Debugging
+### Testing & Debugging
-Manual Testing: Each game has been tested for win/loss conditions, difficulty adjustments, and API failure fallbacks (e.g., Hangman uses a local word list if the API fails).
+- DManual Testing: Each game has been tested for win/loss conditions, difficulty adjustments, and API failure fallbacks (e.g., Hangman uses a local word list if the API fails).
-Backend Testing: API endpoints (/login, /save-puzzle) were verified using Postman and console logging within the custom server.js middleware.
+- DBackend Testing: API endpoints (/login, /save-puzzle) were verified using Postman and console logging within the custom server.js middleware.
 Web Compatibility: Layouts utilize maxWidth constraints and platform-specific files (.web.js) to ensure the UI does not stretch on desktop browsers.

-Known Issues & Future Improvements
+### Known Issues & Future Improvements
-Web View Limitations – The "Share Image" feature is disabled on the Web version due to browser security limitations regarding react-native-view-shot.
+- Web View Limitations – The "Share Image" feature is disabled on the Web version due to browser security limitations regarding react-native-view-shot.
-Keyboard Handling – On smaller devices, the keyboard may occasionally cover input fields in the Trivia game, though KeyboardAvoidingView is implemented to minimize this.
+- Keyboard Handling – On smaller devices, the keyboard may occasionally cover input fields in the Trivia game, though KeyboardAvoidingView is implemented to minimize this.
-Cloud Migration – Moving from SQLite to Firebase Firestore would allow users to log in from any network (e.g., 4G/5G) without needing to be on the same local Wi-Fi.
+- Cloud Migration – Moving from SQLite to Firebase Firestore would allow users to log in from any network (e.g., 4G/5G) without needing to be on the same local Wi-Fi.
 Academic Project

 This is an educational project developed as part of:
 Module: UFCF7H-15-3 Mobile Applications

-Student: Mohamed Nawish Abdul Malik
-License
+Institution: University of West of England in association with Villa College License
 MIT License